- I don’t have a Modern Soapmaking account, how can I get one?

 You may want to consider why you would go that route when selling your products.
 Wholesale is not for everyone, and it’s important that you truly know your product costs and have your pricing down pat.

-Before you dive into wholesale, you may want to get familiar with common terminology used, so you have the upper hand in navigating the waters.
-There are a couple of steps you’ll need to take to get started wholesaling, and the most difficult for soapmakers tend to be creating a linesheet.
-I’ve created a simple linesheet template for Microsoft Word that has helped quite a few soapmakers get it put together without the huge outlay of a professional designer up front (but a professional is definitely the way to go, if you can afford it!)
+Before you dive into wholesale, you may want to get familiar with the common terminology used, so you have the upper hand in navigating the waters.
+There are a couple of steps you’ll need to take to get started wholesaling, and the most difficult for soapmakers tend to be creating a line sheet.
+I’ve created a simple linesheet template for Microsoft Word that is available in our resources for Next Level Tribe members.
+It has helped quite a few soapmakers get it put together without the huge outlay of a professional designer up front (but a professional is definitely the way to go if you can afford it!)

 I’m not sure if I’m labeling my products correctly, can you help?

 As Modern Soapmaking is an international resource, that depends on where you are!
 I’m well-versed in both the regulations in Canada and the United States, but am still studying and learning the regulations in other countries.

 In the United States, soap and cosmetic regulation can be confusing for a small business owner, as it can be difficult deciphering what regulations need to be followed.